We are dedicated to

 - Be fair to competitors ("may the best product win.").

 - Give credit where credit is due; don't show favoritism.

 - Hold facts, over commentary.

-- A lucky fix without understanding does more harm than good.
+- Speak computer to computers.
+A lucky fix without understanding does more harm than good.

 - When something isn't working, use the scientific method.

 - Especially think like a computer when there is a bug, or when something is slow, or when a customer experiences a problem.

 - Assume it's your fault.

 - Anyone can contribute to Fleet.